 EPS / epoxy

-An expanded polystyrene (EPS) core — the lighter, closed-bead foam — laminated with epoxy resin.
+An expanded polystyrene (EPS) core — a lighter foam of fused beads — laminated with epoxy resin.
+The pairing is chemistry, not choice: polyester resin dissolves polystyrene, so an EPS blank must be glassed with epoxy.
 EPS/epoxy boards are lighter, stiffer and more buoyant than PU/PE, which makes them lively and strong performers in smaller, weaker waves, and notably more durable.
-The flip side is a feel some surfers describe as skittish or “corky,” and EPS will absorb water if the skin is breached.
+The flip side is a feel some surfers describe as skittish or “corky,” and because water can wick into the gaps between the beads, a dinged EPS board needs drying and repairing promptly.
 Epoxy is also more forgiving to build with at home than polyester.

 Hollow wooden (skin-on-frame)

 A timber take on aircraft construction: an internal frame of a perimeter rail and evenly spaced ribs, skinned top and bottom with thin wooden panels (Paulownia and cedar are favourites for their light weight).
 The result is a board that's far lighter than solid wood, extremely durable, and with a uniquely smooth, dampened flex.
 It's also one of the most sustainable ways to build — and the method that pairs best with CAD, because the ribs and rail are simply cross-sections and the outline cut from templates.
-This is how my own 5'8" Paulownia fish is built.
+This is how my own 5'8" Paulownia fish is built — there's a full hollow wooden surfboard build guide if you want to try it.

 Chambered solid wood